-Actually, the whole subject of thoughts is quite popular today and there is a lot of self-help literature out there that talks about how our thoughts interact with what happens to us, how we perceive things, and how we feel.
+In general, Cognitive Behavioral Therapy focuses on people’s thoughts, and how thoughts and thought processes influence their emotions and sense of what’s real.Actually, the whole subject of thoughts is quite popular today and there is a lot of self-help literature out there that talks about how our thoughts interact with what happens to us, how we perceive things, and how we feel.

-It’s a big subject, but for today, I want to talk about something called “cognitive distortion.”
+It’s a big subject, but for today, I want to talk about something called cognitive distortion.
 It’s a simple idea, and understanding it can help you correct thought patterns and tendencies that don’t serve you well.

 Joni’s view in this situation is a perfect example of cognitive distortion.
-She has overvalued her husband’s role and contributions while undervaluing hers.
+She’s overvalued her husband’s role and contributions while undervaluing hers.
 Her husband may be all that she perceives, but her perception of herself is clearly off.
 Her expectations of herself are also unrealistic, which leave her with feelings of inadequacy, a lack of self-worth, sadness and anxiety.

 Cognitive Distortion Defined

-You already have a pretty good idea what cognitive distortion means, but to be exact it refers to thoughts and perceptions that are inaccurate, and that reinforce negative feelings, usually about ourselves.
+“Cognitive distortion” refers to thoughts and perceptions that are inaccurate, and that reinforce negative feelings, usually about ourselves.